• Skip to primary navigation

 Royal Alberta Museum

 If you’re looking for one of the top Edmonton museums, look no further than the Royal Alberta Museum (RAM).
-The largest museum in Western Canada, RAM was opened to the public in 1967.
-Since then, its aim has been to showcase all that makes Alberta so incredible, with exhibits covering the province’s archaeology, botany, Indigenous culture, political history, zoology, geology, and so much more.
+The largest museum in Western Canada, RAM was opened to the public in 1967 and has since become a provincial historic site.
+RAM’s is to showcase all that makes Alberta so incredible, with exhibits covering the province’s archaeology, botany, Indigenous culture, political history, zoology, geology, and so much more.
 It’s the perfect place to indulge all your curiosities about the history of Edmonton, Alberta.

 A dinosaur exhibit at the Royal Alberta Museum